 The District is supported primarily by property taxes.
 These revenues are from three sources: a portion of ad valorem taxes from properties in the original district, a Special Mosquito Control tax passed by voters in 1974, and a benefit assessment passed by voters in 2003.
-The ad valorem taxes and Special Mosquito

-Control tax apply only to properties within the boundaries of the original district (outlined in dark orange on the map in Figure 1).
+The ad valorem taxes and Special Mosquito Control tax apply only to properties within the boundaries of the original district (outlined in dark orange on the map in Figure 1).

 The properties added to the District in 2003 (the area in tan on the map above, called the North and West Assessment Areas) pay the benefit assessment.
 Ad valorem taxes are 0.000018505 cents per \$1.00 of property taxes.
-The Special Mosquito Control Tax is a flat \$3.74 per parcel, and does not allow for cost of living adjustments.
+The Special Mosquito Control Tax is a flat \$3.74 per parcel and does not allow for cost-of-living adjustments.
 The North and West Assessment Area is divided into two zones.
 Zone B includes rural mountainous parts of the District; Zone A encompasses the remaining densely populated portion of the annexed area.

-In fiscal year 2020-21, there was no change from the prior year in the amount of Benefit Assessment levied \$18.68 or \$18.33 per Single Family Equivalent (SFE) in Zone A or B, respectively.
+In fiscal year 2021-22, there was no change from the prior year in the amount of Benefit Assessment levied: \$18.68 or \$18.33 per Single Family Equivalent (SFE) in Zone A or B, respectively.
 This Benefit Assessment is subject to an annual adjustment tied to the Consumer Price Index (CPI) for the San Francisco Bay Area with a maximum annual adjustment of up to 3% plus any CPI adjustments for prior years that have not been levied.
 The District currently has an additional 23.18% additional CPI in reserve that it may apply in future years.
-In Fiscal year 2020-21, the District budgeted \$6.2 million in revenue from all sources.
+In fiscal year 2021-22, the District budgeted \$10.2 million in revenue from all sources where appropriate, including "one time" Capital Lease financing in the amount of 3.8 million.
 It is Board policy for the District to annually pass balanced budgets.